XTRunner/PaDOC-Query/README.md

 Major Data (Reproducing the experimental results in paper by executing Experiment.py):

+  -- CONSTANTS.py: List all the constants used in this work such as the number of categories, k in kCC index

   -- LDA_Model_6/

     --/ldaTrainedModel: Trained learning model (6 categories) used in paper